OSU-Net/cyder/docs/core.rst

 Sites and Locations
 -----
-There are two types of sites, a top level site which represent a general geographic region like a campus and a location which is a place at a site.
+There are two types of sites, a top level site which represents a general geographic region like a campus and a location which is a place at a site.
 Locations and sites allow us to partition up the campus by building and in turn those buildings can be further divided up into departments if need be.